b. 1989, Cape Town, South Africa.

 Marlene Steyn’s work features in numerous public and private collections including the Zeitz Museum of Contemporary Art Africa (MOCAA) and featured at the museum’s inaugural exhibition in 2017.

-Recently Steyn presented her solo presentation at the MiArt Fair in Fiera Milano City, Italy in April 2018.
-Steyn also participated in a two-month collaborative residency with Kay 16 and Artport Residency in Tel Aviv, Israel.
+Steyn also recently presented her solo exhibition at the MiArt Fair in Fiera Milano City, Italy in April 2018; and participated in a two-month collaborative residency with Kay 16 and Artport Residency in Tel Aviv, Israel.
 The residency culminated in September, in an exhibition produced with the support of: Kay 16 – Community Gallery for Contemporary Art; Ministry of Culture Israel; Mifal HaPais; Yehoshua Rabinovich Foundation for the Arts; ArtPort; Beit Benyamini Ceramics Centre; and Maccabee Beer.
+Steyn’s work was also recently exhibited in Garden Smoothie – a two person exhibition with Gabrielle Kruger at SMAC Gallery in Stellenbosch; as well as group show, Paper Cuts, at the Saatchi Gallery in London UK; and Bone Memory at Lychee One in London, UK.
+Steyn also exhibited with SMAC Gallery at the 2019 Investec Cape Town Art Fair in Cape Town, South Africa.

 Naomi Rea | Artnet | Here Are 7 Standout Artists to Discover at miart 2018 | 13 April 2018 – PDF